 Then, the little white plastic bag was invented from the environmentally conscious heart.
 Along with plastic bags came metal stands to hang them from to load groceries.
 The metal stands often had a useful partner—the pink or yellow moistened sponge which fingers would brush to separate the clingy bag in search for the opening.
 Plastic bags inundated stores and homes.
 They found their way into every nook and cranny.

 As a result, yet another choice has hit the scene—the canvas-ish reusable bag (probably made out of paper or plastic fibers), which the shopper may purchase for about a buck.
 They come in a variety of colors and conveniently provide free advertisement for the store of choice.
 Yet another decision and question for the consumer in line!
-There are now three products being produced, shipped, and stored, all for the sake of having something to place our groceries in, so that they can make the journey home.
+There are now three products being produced, shipped, and stored..
+All for the sake of having something to place our groceries, so that they can make the journey home.

-**Now in California, if we don’t provide our own bag, we’re charged ( of course there’s three choices!).
+*Now in California, if we don’t provide our own bag, we’ll be charged (Of course there’s three choices!).
 A few bags have made it to the trunk, but there they sit.
-Last run to the store had an additional fiddy cents tacked on.
-I’ll conform…eventually.
+Last run to the store an additional fifty cents was tacked on.
+I’ll conform.
+Eventually.
 12/2016

 ***Who knew?
 Full circle is a thing!
 Due to COVID-19, some stores are now forbidding reusable bags brought in from home.
 Just when I got in the habit carrying in my own; switch-a-roo button is pressed.
 Items are now bagged in plastic…for free.
 Some stores require you to bag your own; I don’t mind.
 Paper bags are still available, upon request.
 Stay tuned.
 05/12/2020